xavwe/rss-aggregator/README.md

 ## How It Works

+### Automated Workflow
+1. **Release Creation:** When you push changes, GitHub Actions automatically builds the Rust binary and creates a new release
+2. **Hourly Updates:** Every hour (and after each new release), the "Update Master Feed" workflow:
+   - Downloads the latest release binary
+   - Runs it to fetch all RSS feeds and update archives
+   - Commits any changes back to the repository

+### Feed Processing
 1. **Feed Fetching:** The archiver reads URLs from `feeds.txt` and fetches each RSS/Atom feed concurrently
 2. **Content Preservation:** Unlike original feeds that typically only show recent items, all fetched articles are preserved in individual XML files
 3. **OPML Generation:** Creates a master OPML file where `xmlUrl` points to your archived feeds (what RSS readers fetch) and `htmlUrl` points to original sources (for reference)